 The user may open the housing only in order to obtain temporary access to the slot for the optional memory card.
-For this purpose, the corresponding cover on the top of the device can be opened temporarily.
+For this purpose, the corresponding black cover at the top of the device at the rear can be opened temporarily.